sap-tutorials/Tutorials/tutorials/irpa-setup-2-onpremise-installation/irpa-setup-2-onpremise-installation.md

-[ACCORDION-BEGIN [Step 3: ](Register Desktop Agent Tenant)] In Windows search bar, search for **Desktop Agent** and click it.
+[ACCORDION-BEGIN [Step 3: ](Register Desktop Agent Tenant)] In Windows search bar, search for **Desktop Agent** and choose it.

 !![DesktopAgent Search](Step3-AgentSearch.PNG)

-Register the tenant in the Desktop Agent .
+Register the tenant in the Desktop Agent.

 1. Give a name for your tenant.